SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

         backpropagate through the model to train it, because the graph contains all the necessary information to calculate the gradients of the model.

-3. In your own words, explain why fusing operations together in the computational graph often leads to better performance?
+3. Explain why fusing operations together in the computational graph often leads to better performance?

     ??? success "Solution"